Style-Editor: Text-driven object-centric style editing: Limitations of Style-Editor

-A noted limitation of TEXTOC is its reliance on the CLIP model's feature space and classification capabilities.
+A noted limitation of Style-Editor is its reliance on the CLIP model's feature space and classification capabilities.
 Consequently, its performance may diminish for styles or objects less represented or absent in the CLIP training dataset, such as recent art or gadgets, as illustrated in \figref{fig:failure}.
-This dependency highlights a potential area for future development, aiming to enhance TEXTOC's adaptability to emerging styles and objects.
+This dependency highlights a potential area for future development, aiming to enhance Style-Editor's adaptability to emerging styles and objects.